graphsense/graphsense-setup/README.md

 - `litecoin-client`
 - `zcash-client`

+Before starting the containers, create all directories as defined in the `.env` file (must be writable by UID 10000).
 To start all services in detached mode (i.e., to run the containers in the background), execute

 ```